E.J. Lace

 “Mercy?” he calls out again, and I can hear his chuckle.

-Fuck.
+Damn.
 He’s gonna gloat.

 I push my head back and step away from the door.
-It creaks further open as he takes another step.
+It creaks open further as he takes another step.

 “Sure.
 Did you like what you saw back there, gorgeous?”
 Eli tilts his head.